JSDoc/TSDoc conventions for @fuzdev packages.

 * @module

-*/For nested modules, use the full lib-relative path:
+*/Note the nested modules use the full lib-relative path

-/** @see `tsdoc_parse` for the extraction step */
+/** @see `each_concurrent` for the side-effect variant that skips result collection */

-/** @see `format_number` in `maths.ts` for the underlying implementation. */@sinceSupported by the parser but not currently used.
-Use when versioning matters.
+/** @see `format_number` in `maths.ts` for the underlying implementation. */@sinceSupported by the parser but not currently used (@since 1.5.0).
+Use when

 /**